 The collection largely comprises pre-1850 books which do not fall within another named collection.
 The material is wide in subject scope covering history, literature, music and sciences.
-The collection is partly catalogued and a list of catalogued books can be found through King's Library Search.
+The collection is partly catalogued and all catalogued books can be found through King's Library Search.
 Use the Library Resources scope in the drop down menu by the search box and then filter by the Foyle Special Collections Library option to refine your search to items held in Special Collections.

 Areas of strength include:

 - Travel and voyages of exploration and discovery

 Byzantine and Ottoman studies

 The Rare Books Collection contains rich holdings relating to Byzantine and Ottoman studies, particularly the social and military history of the Ottoman Empire and travel literature relating to the Eastern Mediterranean.